thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/culture/Class_and_Blood.md

 ---
+collection: Harrypedia
-title: "Class and Blood Status in the Magical World"
+title: Class and Blood Status in the Magical World
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 I think the case can be made that there are those who think wizarding